 Did you know part of the Valley Fair mall is in another city (Near Macy’s Men Store), Santa Clara?
 Some stores like Gap have half the store in another City!
 The minimum wage was different for a while.

 Service – Din Tai Fung was friendly and efficient.
 The staff was overwhelmed with the lines but remained pleasant and more than attentive.
 Impressive.
 Most Americans have never experience this level of service at a Chinese restaurant.

 Verdict – Din Tai Fung Santa Clara hits the mark.
-Best soup dumplings in the San Francisco area.
+Some of the Best soup dumplings in the San Francisco area.
 Great service too.
 Other spots in the SF Bay Area have caught up and produced pretty good XLB now.